 - What does the concept of harvest of righteousness mean in Christian belief?

-- How are believers inspired by Harvest to show gratitude and help others?
+- How are believers inspired by Harvest to show gratitude and to help others?

 - Investigate how Christians use Harvest Celebrations to show love to their neighbours?